 This policy pertains to alcohol and other drug use behaviors in residence halls and university apartments.
 All members of the university community, including students not residing on campus, are responsible for obtaining and adhering to this policy while in university-approved housing.
-Go to www.umass.edu/uhs/cadap/policies/ for information on the Alcohol and Drug policy.
+Go to http://www.umass.edu/uhs/cadap/ for more information or download the University Alcohol and Drug Policy.

 Role of Residence Education Staff